danju4rizzl/my-react-app/README.md

 ```

+### Forms

-You can add a simple to complex form in react.
+You can add a simple or complex form in react simply.
 Below is a simple Form component.

 ```
 function MyForm() {